 The majority of today's children are growing up detached from nature, a new survey reveals.
-For the first time in history, more than half the world's population is living in large towns and cities due to ever increasing urban growth. \\\\\ 0 \\\ As after school hours become filled with scheduled activities such as music lessons or sports, less time is devoted to just getting muddy and exploring what nature has to offer.
+For the first time in history, more than half the world's population is living in large towns and cities due to ever increasing urban growth.
+As after school hours become filled with scheduled activities such as music lessons or sports, less time is devoted to just getting muddy and exploring what nature has to offer.

-of the weather.
+One antidote to this is Forest Nurseries, popular in Denmark, Sweden and Germany, and now growing in numbers in the UK.
+1 Learning, through play and exploration, takes place in a natural environment regardless of the weather.
 The idea comes from the eighteenth century creator of the 'kindergarten' concept, Friedrich Wilhelm August Froebel.
-He believed that play was vital for young children's development and that the outdoors was as obvious a place for this as any classroom.
-In Denmark in the 1950s, this concept was revisited and adapted, and a new type of preschool education was created. \\\\\2
+He believed that play was vital for young children's development, and that the outdoors was as obvious a place for this as any classroom.
+In Denmark in the 1950s, this concept was revisited and adapted, and a new type of preschool education was created.
+2

 The focus is on fresh air, exercise and understanding the local environment.
 Children are given the freedom to build huts, climb trees and cross streams.
-They stop and investigate what interests them as they head out on planned walks and fashion their own toys using whatever resources they find. \\\\\3 \\\ They foster independence, curiosity and creativity, and lead to an increased attention span, greater physical strength and improved motor function.
+They stop and investigate what interests them as they head out on planned walks and fashion their own toys using whatever resources they find.
+They foster independence, curiosity and creativity, and lead to an increased attention span, greater physical strength and improved motor function.

-Can these kindergartens compete with standard kindergartens? \\\\\ 4 \\\\ However, a recent study in Germany showed that forest kindergarten children actually outperformed their peers in areas such as cognitive tasks, social behaviour and creativity, as well as physical ability. \\\\\ 5 \\\ The research shows it helps them become physically self-confident.
+Can these kindergartens compete with standard kindergartens?
+4 However, a recent study in Germany showed that forest kindergarten children actually outperformed their peers in areas such as cognitive tasks, social behaviour and creativity, as well as physical ability.
+5 The research shows it helps them become physically self-confident.

-This type of education will not attract so-called 'helicopter parents', those who hover over their children being over-protective. \\\\\6 \\\ But here rain, sun and snow are all welcome.
+This type of education will not attract so-called 'helicopter parents', those who hover over their children being over-protective.
+6 But here rain, sun and snow are all welcome.
 After all, as the saying goes, there is no such thing as bad weather, only bad clothing.
 And all agree that the odd bump or bruise is nothing to worry about, especially when parents see how the outdoor world helps their children thrive.
 With the popularity of these schools growing, more urban children will be taking advantage of the natural world to explore and learn while cultivating strong bodies and healthy minds.